joseflaviol/d-mbv/README.md

 ## References

 [1] Moreno, J., Frota, Y., & Martins, S. (2018).
-An exact and heuristic approach for the d-minimum branch vertices problem.
-Computational Optimization and Applications, 71, 829-855.
+An exact and heuristic approach for the d-minimum branch vertices problem. *Computational Optimization and Applications*, 71, 829-855.